 Certain borrowing agreements require sinking fund deposits with a trustee sufficient to pay principal and interest when due.
-Further, certain borrowing agreements contain various covenants regarding maintenance of property, continuation of operations, issuance of additional debt, and maintenance of debt to total capitalization and other financial ratios and indicators.
+Further, certain borrowing agreements contain various covenants regarding maintenance of property, continuation of operations, issuance of additional debt, and maintenance of certain financial ratios and indicators.
 To the extent such funds or covenants are required under current WHEFA borrowing agreements, these are being maintained and monitored by Aurora.
-To the extent such funds or covenants are required under current City borrowing agreements, they are being maintained and monitored by the Hospital.
-At December 31, 2009 and 2008, management believes the Hospital is in compliance with the covenants contained in the debt agreements.
+To the extent such funds or covenants are required under current City borrowing agreements, they are being such funds or covenants are required under current City borrowing agreements, they are being maintained and monitored by the Hospital.
+At December 31, 2010 and 2009, management believes the Hospital is in compliance with the covenants contained in the debt agreements.

-Scheduled maturities on all long-term debt (excluding amortization of unamortized bond discounts of \$40 at December 31, 2009, are as follows (in thousands):
+Scheduled maturities on all long-term debt (excluding amortization of unamortized bond discounts of \$8 at December 31, 2010, are as follows (in thousands):